EdDataScienceEES/tutorial-foodweb-data/index.md

 <figure style="text-align: center;">
     <img src="figures/permutation_test.JPG" alt="Img">
     <figcaption style="color: grey;">
         A permutation test will generate a 'null distribution'.
 Using this graph as an example, since 0.618 is close to the extremes in the null distribution, it is significantly higher than average, and null hypothesis is rejected.
-Source:  Dave Giles on R bloggers
+(Source: <a href="https://www.r-bloggers.com/2019/04/what-is-a-permutation-test/" style="color: grey; text-decoration: none;">Dave Giles on R bloggers</a>)
     </figcaption>
 </figure>